Low Rank Regularization: A Review: Theoretical studies over Low Rank Regulaization

-Over the last decade, low rank regularization has attracted much attention due to its success in various fields, ranging from machine learning, computer version, data mining to deep learning.
-For all of them, the fundamental assumption is that the matrix we aim to learn lie near some low-dimensional subspaces.
-Generally, the algorithms using low rank regularization are based on the following formulation(or its variants):
+Over the last decade, LRR models have attracted much attention due to its success in various fields.
+All these models assume that the targets to be learnt lie near single or multiple low-dimensional subspaces, and use low-rankness as a regularizer to build the model.
+Here, we provide a formal formulation:

-where $\mathcal{L}(\bm X)$ represents the loss term, $rank(\bm X)$ denotes the rank of $\bm X$, i.e., the regularization term, $\mathcal{C}$ represents the constraints over $\bm X$, and $\lambda$ is a regularization parameter.
-Optimizing the problem~\eqref{eq:1} inevitably involves solving a rank minimization problem.
-Matrix rank minimization, a pioneer of low rank regularization, is known to be an NP-hard problem.
-The most widely used method is looking for a heuristic which solves the original problem approximately but efficiently~\citep{fazel2002matrix}.
-Correspondingly, we can obtain an approximation of problem~\eqref{eq:1} as follows: